-We often blog about Milestone Planner as a commitment tracker:- what have I committed to do for who… But it seems the right time to talk a bit more about management by commitment.
+We often blog about Milestone Planner as a commitment tracker:- what have I committed to do for who… But it seems the right time to talk a bit more about management by commitments.
 It’s not a well known concept, but in the places that I’ve seen it practised, it delivers stunning results.
-I’m going to drawn on articles by Don Sull, who talks a lot about managing by commitments, not hierarchies.
+I’m going to drawn on articles by Don Sull, who writes about managing by commitments, not hierarchies.

-There is a tight interception here between business methodology and social technology.
-People who use social software inside of the firewall, and those responsible for managing the external social media activities of a business, will both hopefully find some useful insights here, as both of those situations expose the problems inherent in hierarchical business structures.
+There is a tight linking here between business methodology and social technology.
+People who use social software inside of the firewall, and those responsible for managing the external social media activities of a business, will both hopefully find some useful insights, as those situations often expose the problems inherent in hierarchical business structures.

 In this CBS News piece, Don Sull outlines the 3 different ways that things get done in complex organisations: